MikeLasz/robustness_rdf2vec/README.md

 of entity 99 and 100.
 The second classifier outputs the class types "Academic Stuff" and "Academic Stuff" for the same entities.
-Hence, as only 1 of 2 predicitons is similar, we would assign these two embeddings a similarity score of 1/2.
+Hence, as only 1 of 2 predicitons is similar, we would assign these two embeddings a similarity score of $1/2$.
-As in Section 2.1. we can then average the pairwise similarities over all embeddings to obtain a similarity score of K>2 embeddings.
+As in Section 2.1. we can then average the pairwise similarities over all embeddings to obtain a similarity score of $K>2$ embeddings.
-I chose a k-NN classfier with k=20.
+I chose a k-NN classfier with $k=20$.

 # 3. The Embedding Dimension
 The embedding dimension plays a crucial role for the representative power of an embedding.
 On the one hand, it is clear the an increment of the embedding dimension also increases the representational power of an embedding.
-However, there is a drawbacks connected to a big embedding dimension: Making the embedding space (R^D) small forces the algorithm to select more meaningful/structured representations.
-Hence, we usually do not want D to be too large.
-However, letting D be too small might be too restrictive as it gets 'harder' to fit all entities (in a meaningful manner) into the small space.
+However, there is a drawbacks connected to a big embedding dimension: Making the embedding space $\mathbb{R}^D$ small forces the algorithm to select more meaningful/structured representations.
+Hence, we usually do not want $D$ to be too large.
+However, letting $D$ be too small might be too restrictive as it gets 'harder' to fit all entities (in a meaningful manner) into the small space.

 But more importantly, we must pay attention on the fact that weird stuff is happening in